Do you speak whale?

 How to Become a Volunteer

-If you’d like to join the Oregon Whale Watch team and help educate the public about these gentle giants of the sea, please sign up to attend one of the training sessions we hold each winter.
+If you’d like to join the Oregon Whale Watch team and help educate the public about these gentle giants of the sea, please complete the registration process.
+Twice a year we offer training for our whale watch volunteers.
 You’ll learn from researchers and OPRD interpretive rangers how to locate and identify common marine mammals of the Oregon coast.
-You’ll also receive a whale watching reference manual and a field guide to marine mammals of the North Pacific.

 We usually fill all of our available registration spaces, so it’s a good idea to register early!
 Once you’ve gone through a training, you can sign up to volunteer at any point in the future.
 We encourage seasoned volunteers to participate in a training every three or four years as a refresher, but it is not required.